wardle/hermes/README.md

 clj -M:run --db snomed.db compact
 ```

-Unlike prior versions, you do not need to give java more heap.

 #### 4. Run a REPL (optional)

 When I first built terminology tools, either in java or in golang, I needed to